 Welcome to our site!

-* Our Holiday Mini Reunion is Friday December 7th, 2018 @ Murph’s Pub in Irondequoit ~ 7pm ~ early birds 6pm.
+Our Holiday Mini Reunion was Friday December 7th, 2018 @ Murph’s Pub in Irondequoit (aka Town Lounge).
 This will probably be our last mini reunion at Murph's as the I-Square project will be moving forward and that last strip will be torn down.
-Please join us for our last holiday Hurrah at Murph's!

 "INDIAN SUMMER 43", our reunion celebrating our 43rd year since graduation, was Saturday June 9th, 2018 at Acorn Lodge in Durand Eastman park.
 It was good to see everyone and get caught up on things and re-aquaint with old friends.
 Stu Chait's Texas style smoked beef brisket and Korean style smoked pulled pork were fabulous as were the various dishes folks brought.
 As always there was too much food, but that's a good problem to have!